magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-folder-tree.md

 ### `currentPath`

-This option helps to pre-open a folder after loading the tree.
-It should be an array of folders IDs which represents the path to the current opened folder.
+This option pre-opens the specified folder path.
+It is an array of folders IDs which represents the path to the current opened folder.

 **Type**: Array